ravisankar-PIO/SFTPonIBMi/README.md

 - Login to your IBMi with a profile that has authority to create and manage user profiles (preferably QSECOFR).
 <br>

-- Enter command `Call QP2TERM` to enter the PASE Environment
+- Enter the below command to enter the PASE Environment
+  - `Call QP2TERM`
 <br>

 - We will create separate user profile for this SFTP access.
 Note that the IBMi login for the user SFTPUSR1 is disabled.